 Organize a Meal Plan

 Plan out what you are going to eat for the rest of the week or half of the week, whatever you prefer.
 In your meal plan, incorporate the meals you are going to eat out (try to make healthy choices).
-Your meal plan should include the time or meal of day, the name of the dish you will cook, the ingredients needed, and where to find the recipe.
-For example, page 212 in “Healthy Cooking”.
+Your meal plan should include the time or meal of the day, the name of the dish you will cook, the ingredients needed, and where to find the recipe.
+For example, on page 212 in “Healthy Cooking”.
 Having a meal plan will allow you to be faster and more efficient.
 No more time spend dwelling on what to eat.

 Make a Grocery List